 This paper proposed a new framework for provenance in games, allowing post game analysis to discover divergence points that contributed to the end result of the gaming session.
 This framework can be used on serious games to improve understanding by analyzing game flow and identifying actions that influenced the outcome, aiding the player to understand why it happened the way it did.
 While many concepts of provenance were directly used, for this work we also proposed new elements and adaptions for a video-game software.

 This paper also showed a game in which our proposed framework was instantiated, collecting the necessary information for post analysis using provenance.
-However, due to the complexity of data extraction, the usage of provenance was not executed but is planned as future work, exporting all collected data, generate a graph and apply provenance techniques for the game analysis.
+However, due to the complexity of data extraction, the usage of provenance was not executed but is planned as future work, exporting all collected data, generate a graph and apply provenance techniques for the game analysis, as well as run experiments to evaluate the aspects of learnability.

 Acknowledgements